Characterization test: Overview

 The goal of characterization tests is to help developers verify that the modifications made to a reference version of a software system did not modify its behavior in unwanted or undesirable ways.
 They enable, and provide a safety net for, extending and refactoring code that does not have adequate unit tests.

 In James Bach's and Michael Bolton's classification of test oracles, this kind of testing corresponds to the historical oracle.
 In contrast to the usual approach of assertions-based software testing, the outcome of the test is not determined by individual values or properties (that are checked with assertions), but by comparing a complex result of the tested software-process as a whole with the result of the same process in a previous version of the software.
-In a sense, characterization testing inverts traditional testing: Traditional tests check individual properties (whitelists them), where characterization testing checks all properties that are not removed (blacklisted).
+In a sense, characterization testing inverts traditional testing: Traditional tests check that individual properties have certain values (whitelists them), whereas characterization testing checks that no properties have been changed (blacklisted).

 When creating a characterization test, one must observe what outputs occur for a given set of inputs.
 Given an observation that the legacy code gives a certain output based on given inputs, then a test can be written that asserts that the output of the legacy code matches the observed result for the given inputs.
 For example, if one observes that f(3.14) == 42, then this could be created as a characterization test.
 Then, after modifications to the system, the test can determine if the modifications caused changes in the results when given the same inputs.